CacoFFF/XC-UT99-Old/XC_Engine/Readme.txt

 Clients no longer send options 'Game' and 'Mutator' in their login string.
 In most cases of package mismatch when joining, clients will load/download from other sources instead of failing to connect.
 More info displayed during file download: amount of files, data pending installation.
+Raw mouse input support, see your Preferences window.

 =================